Skip to Main Content

 How film fixers help international productions cut through Indonesia's multi-agency permit maze, negotiate village-level access in Bali, and turn seventeen thousand islands into a workable shooting schedule

+Here is how this works in practice.
 So what is a fixer, exactly?
-In the film industry, a fixer is a local production expert who makes international filming possible.
-Whether your crew is scouting volcanic craters in East Java or setting up a drone shot above the rice terraces of Tegallalang, a film fixer handles the permits, crew sourcing, location logistics, and government liaison that bridge the gap between a foreign production team and the sprawling, complicated, exhilarating reality of working on the ground in Indonesia.
-The term originated in journalism, where foreign correspondents depended on local contacts to arrange access, translate, and navigate territory they could not navigate alone.
-The film industry adopted and expanded the concept considerably.
+In the film industry, a fixer is a local production pro who makes global filming possible.
+Whether your crew is scouting volcanic craters in East Java or setting up a drone shot above the rice terraces of Tegallalang, a film fixer handles the permits, crew sourcing, location logistics, and government liaison that bridge the gap between a foreign production team and the sprawling, tricky, exhilarating reality of working on the ground in Indonesia.
+The term started in journalism, where foreign correspondents depended on local contacts to arrange access, translate, and handle area they could not handle alone.
+The film industry adopted and expanded the concept a lot.
 Today, whether you call them a production fixer, a local fixer, or a production service provider, the role is indispensable for any crew shooting outside their home country.
-In Indonesia — where permit authority is split between national police, the military, the forestry ministry, regional film offices, and village councils, and where the dominant language on set, on permits, and in negotiations is Bahasa Indonesia — the fixer is not a convenience but an operational requirement.
+In Indonesia — where permit authority is split between national police, the military, the forestry ministry, regional film offices, and village councils, and where the dominant language on set, on permits, and in negotiations is Bahasa Indonesia — the fixer is not a convenience but an operational need.
 This guide covers what fixers do, when you need one, how they differ from line producers and coordinators, what they cost, and how to choose the right partner for your project.

 As Fixers in Indonesia, we bring local expertise to international productions filming in Indonesia.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.